Simple Steps

 Avoid Idling

 Idling uses more fuel than simply restarting your car.
+In the heat of summer, keeping a parked car on for the AC is bad for air quality.
 Even as temperatures cool, you’ll warm up your engine more efficiently if you drive gently for the first few miles.
 When you are stopped for more than a few minutes, turn off your engine to prevent air pollution.

 Energize your ride